Uncovering the Mystery of Balding Genetics

 Male Pattern Baldness (MPB)

 Male Pattern Baldness (MPB) is a common form of hair loss that affects many men.
 It is caused by genetics and typically begins with thinning at the crown or temples, followed by a receding hairline.
-In some cases, it can progress to complete baldness on the top of the head.
-MPB is often referred to as “male-pattern baldness” because it follows a patterned progression in most cases.
+It can sometimes progress to complete baldness on the top of the head.
+MPB is often called “male-pattern baldness” because it follows a patterned progression in most cases.

 Key Takeaway: MPB is a genetic disorder causing progressive hair loss, often starting at the temples or crown and potentially leading to complete baldness.
 Treatment options range from over-the-counter medications to surgical procedures like FUT, depending on individual needs and goals.